ahmadtamimi86/cmp/readme.md

 - XML PHP Extension
 - Composer

-Below commands should be executed in sequence to run application and migrate needed tables, after you clone project
+Below commands should be executed in sequence inside laragon terminal(or any other virtual server), and locate project root directory,  to run application and migrate needed tables, after you clone project

 Commands: